kelseykeith/useful_code/bash/setup_use_sshfs_to_mount_remote_servers.md

 ### Connect Mac Filesystem to Remove Server Using `sshfs`

-The command is `sshfs YOURUSERNAME@IPADDRESS:/PATH/TO/MOUNT/ON/REMOTE/SERVER ~/PATH/TO/MOUNT/LOCALLY -o follow_symlinks`
+The command is `sshfs YOURUSERNAME@IPADDRESS:/PATH/TO/MOUNT/ON/REMOTE/SERVER ~/PATH/TO/MOUNT/LOCALLY -o follow_symlinks`.
+Be aware that the entire local file path must exist initially.

 Example: `sshfs kkeith@10.1.105.11:/home/kkeith/ ~/Volumes/cbix_kkeith -o follow_symlinks`